<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=504843890528824&amp;ev=PageView&amp;noscript=1">

 What’s he mean by that?

-If you spot treated your lawn for weeds, the dead areas will just be isolated around the weeds.
+If you spot treat your lawn for weeds, the dead areas will just be isolated around the weeds.
 If you treated the whole lawn, then the whole lawn goes brown and the herbicide damage to grass “is pretty obvious,” he says.

 You’ll spare yourself a lot of grief if you remember the key difference.